 PM: Usually, retail banks get started with customer analytics use cases like redefining segmentation, churn detection, or recommendation engines.
 In corporate and investment banks, the first use cases are typically more in fraud detection, fixing of compliance issues, or improvement in regulatory reporting.

 HR: Fraud detection and AML.

-LH: What are some of the biggest mistakes you see banks make along the way when trying to leverage AI?
+LH: What are some of the biggest mistakes you see banks make along the way when trying to leverage AI and machine learning?